Congress takes summer recess, leaves behind ObamaCare, looming spending, debt issues

 Lawmakers from both parties seem determined to press on.
 Senators introduced bipartisan bills last week creating judicial review procedures that could shield Mueller from firing by Trump.

-They hope to approve a bipartisan bill speeding federal approval of projects to export liquefied natural gas and boosting energy sources and efficiency.
+They hope to approve a bipartisan bill speeding federal approval of projects to export liquified natural gas and boosting energy sources and efficiency.

 Republicans also want to roll back the Endangered Species Act, saying it hinders drilling and logging.